Salt March

-The Salt March, also known as the Salt Satyagraha, Dandi March, and the Dandi Satyagraha, was an act of non violent civil disobedience in colonial India, led by Mahatma Gandhi.
+The Salt March, also known as the Salt Satyagraha, Dandi March, and the Dandi Satyagraha, was an act of nonviolent civil disobedience in colonial India, led by Mahatma Gandhi.
 The 24-day march (padayatra) lasted from 12 March 1930 to 6 April 1930 as a direct action campaign of tax resistance and nonviolent protest against the British salt monopoly.
 Another reason for this march was that the Civil Disobedience Movement needed a strong inauguration that would inspire more people to follow Gandhi's example.
 Gandhi started this march with 78 of his trusted volunteers.
 The march spanned 387 km, from Sabarmati Ashram to Dandi, which was called Navsari at that time (now in the state of Gujarat).
 Growing numbers of Indians joined them along the way.
 When Gandhi broke the British Raj salt laws at 8:30 am on 6 April 1930, it sparked large-scale acts of civil disobedience against the salt laws by millions of Indians.

 After making the salt by evaporation at Dandi, Gandhi continued southward along the coast, making salt and addressing meetings on the way.
 The Congress Party planned to stage a satyagraha at the Dharasana Salt Works, 40 km south of Dandi.
 However, Gandhi was arrested on the midnight of 4–5 May 1930, just days before the planned action at Dharasana.
 The Dandi March and the ensuing Dharasana Satyagraha drew worldwide attention to the Indian independence movement through extensive newspaper and newsreel coverage.
 The satyagraha against the salt tax continued for almost a year, ending with Gandhi's release from jail and negotiations with Viceroy Lord Irwin at the Second Round Table Conference.
 Although over 60,000 Indians were jailed as a result of the Salt Satyagraha, the British did not make immediate major concessions.